briancpark/cs162/README.md

 export PATH=$HOME/cs162/proj/src/utils:$PATH
 ```

-We need to compile with gcc-9, as any higher version results in some compiler errors.
-Note that we can do this natively on Linux machine as well.
+We need to compile with gcc-9, as any higher version results in some compilation errors.
+Note that this will work on any Ubuntu machine as well.